Sujal-Polawala/Major_Project/README.md

 npm start
 ```

-> 💡 Make sure MongoDB and Stripe keys are correctly configured in your `.env` files.
+> 💡 Make sure correctly configured in your `.env` files in all folders.

 ---